Go Back Email Link

 • Pulse veggies.
 Add the peppers, garlic, and onions to a food processor and pulse until the veggies are broken down.

-• Simmer for one additional hour.
-Reduce the heat to a simmer, cover, and allow the mixture to simmer for 1 hour.
+• Simmer.
+Reduce the heat to a simmer, cover, and simmer for 1 hour.

 • Prep for canning.
-Prepare the jars by washing them with hot soapy water.
+Prepare the jars by washing them with hot, soapy water.
 Then add them to a water bath canner.
 Fill the canner with water until the jars are fully submerged in water.
 Place over medium heat, and cover.
 Add the rings and lids to a saucepan with water placed over medium-low heat and allow to simmer.

 • Puree.
 Using an immersion blender or high-speed blender, blend the mixture until it’s turned into a puree.
 (Be careful, it is hot and the peppers will sting!)

 • Fill jars.
-Ladle the hot habanero sauce into the hot jars leaving a ¼ inch headspace.
+Ladle the hot habanero sauce into the hot jars, leaving a ¼ inch headspace.

 • Wipe rims and fasten lids.
-Wipe the jar rims with a clean moist towel.
+Wipe the jar rims with a clean, moist towel.
 Place the lids and rings on top and tighten the rings until they are fingertip-tight.

 Notes